 - Hosted in the Peterskirche church

-Several orchestras, ensembles, and venues provide an evening of concert entertainment in a historical ambience specifically for those on a short trip to Vienna.
+Several orchestras and ensembles provide a short evening of concert entertainment in a historical ambience specifically for those on a trip to Vienna.

-These concerts typically feature light classical music covering the better-known works of Mozart, Strauss (II) and perhaps other composers connected to the city (we have a lot).
+These concerts typically feature light classical music covering the better-known works of Mozart, Strauss (II) and other composers connected to the city.
+We have a lot.

 Schönbrunn Orangery